Mobilizing Men to Create a Society Free from Prostitution and Sexual Exploitation

 Felicia Womack is a Swedish/American activist on a mission to combat men’s violence against women.

 Her journey, marked by surviving a femicide attempt and experiences of violence at the hands of men, including domestic violence and rape, offers an illuminating perspective on the far-reaching consequences of the sex industry.
-Although not directly involved, her encounter with its detrimental societal impact underscores why we, as a society, must abolish prostitution and reject the idea that women can be bought by men.
+Although not directly involved, her encounter with its detrimental societal impact further underscores why we, as a society, must abolish prostitution and reject the idea that women can be bought by men.

 Informed by her personal experiences and her research, she engage in discussions and share insights through various mediums, challenging societal norms and advocating for change.